nucleuslabs/form-capacitor/docs/api.md

     ready            : boolean
 }
 ```
-- stateTree - The mobx-state-tree containing all of the state data and actions of the form
+- stateTree - The mobx-state-tree containing all of the juicy form state data and actions of the form
 ```js
 {
     toJS   : function,//returns a POJO of the state tree